-We suggest that you first review the entire set of results to see how your metrics compare in general (should take less than an hour).
+We suggest that you first review facility management benchmarking results to see how your metrics compare in general (should take less than an hour).
 Make a simple list of things likely to be of interest to your organization, items you may want to explore more in the future, and items that need a deeper review right now.
 Then, based on your benchmarking objectives and this list, you can go over those areas of interest to identify questions and action items.

 We use medians (rather than averages) to reduce the variation caused by outliers without having to eliminate extreme high and low values (these could be due to bad data or might be accurate due to unusual circumstances).

 The comparison of where you stand provides the first level of analysis and can be used to document that your performance is/is not meeting a specified goal and is/is not reasonably competitive for a given metric.

 Rate Your Company’s Benchmarking Progress Results Against Your Goals

 We believe the most valuable use of facilities benchmarking results is to see if your performance meets your goals.
 You will recall that identifying your objectives was the first step in the process.
 If this is your first-time benchmarking or if you didn’t clarify your objectives, you may not have goals set, so use the median as your guide.